smvkvv/faplRAG/README.md

 ## How to run the project

-1. Clone the repository:
+1. Clone the repository

     `git clone <repository_url>`

     `cd <repository_directory>`

-2. Configure your embedder:
+3. Configure your embedder:

 At interface/config.yaml set values for parameters for embedding model.